Battle of Britain Day: Close to contact

 The Dorniers were supported by German fighter aircraft that had been sent out in advance of the main strike.
 Jagdgeschwader 27 (JG 27) and I./Jagdgeschwader 52 (JG 52) Bf 109s flew in toward London at 16000 ft, while Jagdgeschwader 53 (JG 53) flew top cover over the bombers.
 Some 30 Jagdgeschwader 3 (JG 3) flew close escort.
 The bombers were travelling slowly, forcing the fighters to lower their flaps to stay with the bombers, which made them easy targets.
 They crossed the coast at Folkestone at 11:36.
-Fighters from II.Lehrgeschwader 2 (Demonstration Wing 2) were also to form part of the escort.
-They flew in advance of the main force to drop 550 lb bombs and then resume their role as fighters.
-The strong head wind slowed the Dorniers, which meant that the Germans took longer than hoped to reach the target, while burning up the Bf 109s' limited fuel supplies.
-Conversely, the wind sped up the RAF fighters coming in from the north.
+Fighter-bombers from II.Lehrgeschwader 2 (Demonstration Wing 2) were also to form part of the escort, flying ahead of the main force to drop 550 lb bombs and then resume their role as fighters.
+The strong head wind slowed the Dorniers, so they took longer than expected to reach the target while burning up the Bf 109s' limited fuel supplies.
+Conversely, the wind favoured the RAF fighters coming in from the north.

 LG 2 took off as the bombers crossed the English coast.
 Even with bombs, the Bf 109s were expected to overtake the bombers and attack London a few minutes before the main raids began.
 Park interpreted the LG 2 raid as a major thrust and was determined to meet the "second wave" as he saw it.
 He scrambled six more squadrons but kept four reserve squadrons at Hornchurch and RAF Tangmere.
 As the forces closed, around 120 Bf 109s and 25 Do 17s were facing 245 Spitfires and Hurricanes.